-Games are usually played over 40 minutes, consisting of two twenty-minute halves.
+Games are usually played over 30 minutes, consisting of two fifteen-minute halves.

-Registration is $50 per person.
-Each player will need an email address to register, you can register online here.
+Registration is $100 per person.
+Each player will need an email address to register.
+2022 rego details will be out soon!

 All SportUNE Oztag games will be held at Consett Davis Fields, SportUNE

-Minimum team size of 10, 8 on a field at any time.
+Minimum team size of 10, 8 players on a field at any time.

 All injury/incidents/near misses relating the SportUNE Oztag or community competitions MUST be reported as soon as reasonably practicable.